-Continuing Education (CE) credit is only provided for County and ACBH contracted Provider staff.
-This course meets the qualifications for 3.5 hours of CE credit for LMFTs, LCSWs, LPCCs, and/or LEPs as required by the California Board of Behavioral Sciences; Alameda County Behavioral Health Care Services (ACBHCS) is approved by the California Assoc. of Marriage and Family Therapists to sponsor continuing education for the target audience of this training, Provider No 65749; for Addiction Professionals by the California Consortium of Addiction Programs & Professionals Education Institute (CCAAP\EI), Provider No. 4C-04-604-0624; for RNs by the California Board of Registered Nurses, BRN Provider No. 12040.
+Continuing Education (CE) credit is only provided for Alameda County and ACBH contracted Provider staff.
+This course meets the qualifications for 3.5 hours of CE credit for LCSWs, LMFTs, LPCCs, and/or LEPs as required by the California Board of Behavioral Sciences; Alameda County Behavioral Health Care (ACBH) is approved by the California Assoc. of Marriage and Family Therapists to sponsor continuing education for the target audience of this training, Provider No 65749; for Addiction Professionals by the California Consortium of Addiction Programs & Professionals Education Institute (CCAAP_EI), Provider No. 4C-04-604-0626; for RNs by the California Board of Registered Nurses, BRN Provider No. 12040; and for Psychologists as an approved provider by the California Psychological Assoc., Provider No. ALA006.
 ACBHCS maintains responsibility for this program/course and its content.
 Please note: to receive CE credit, it is the participant's responsibility to attend the full training, sign in and out, achieve a score of at least 70% on the post-test(s), and complete the evaluation.
 No partial credit can be given.
 CE Certificates will be emailed to qualifying participants within 30 days of the training.